 |Male age 30||$406||$5,160|

 |Methodology.
 We averaged the three cheapest rates found for term life, and used whole life rates from SBLI.
 Rates are for non-smoking men and women of average height and weight, in very good health.
 Your own rates will be different.|

 How to save money on term and whole life insurance

 - Buy a policy as soon as you have a life insurance need.
-Younger ages always get better rates.
-Also, by waiting you may develop health conditions that could push rates higher.
+Younger ages get better rates.
+Also, if you wait you may develop health conditions that could push rates higher.

-- You'll likely get a price break for paying annually.
+- You’ll likely get a price break for paying annually rather than monthly.

-- Compare quotes from multiple companies to know if you're getting a good deal.
+- Compare life insurance quotes from multiple companies to get a good deal.